shekibahmed/ProteinViz/README.md

 Contributions are welcome!
 Please feel free to submit pull requests, create issues, or suggest new features for protein interaction analysis.

 ## 📄 License
-This project is open source.
-Please check the license file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
 - **UniProt**: For providing comprehensive protein data